canklot/Muhafiz/README.md

 The final password consists of the header, salt, encrypted data, and HMAC, concatenated in that order.

 On decryption, the header is checked and the HMAC validated before decryption.

+Site names and usernames stored as hashed with sha256 without salt